Modern East Asian Society and Christianity

 -

 153-5.
-Spread of Classical Chinese Books on Western Learning in Joseon
+The Spread of The Classical Chinese Books on Western Learning in Joseon

 -

 215-1.
-Introduction: The Imjin War, an International War in East Asia
+Introduction: The Japanese Invasions of Korea as an East Asian International War

 -